 - Add the olive oil, sunflower oil and castor oil and give it a quick stir.

 - Once the lye has cooled down to room temperature, add 2 tablespoons of Manuka honey and stir until dissolved.
+Place in fridge to cool down again.

 - Check the temperature of the oils.
 They should be no warmer than 32 C (90 F).